cinnamonncoffee/anxiety/scenes/act1.md

 `bb({eyes:"normal"});`

 {{if !_.fifteencigs}}
-b: Tako da treba da idemo na žurku!
+b: Treba da idemo na žurku!
 {{/if}}

 {{if _.parasite}}